 It’s easy enough if your subwoofer is located close to your amplifier.

 But one of the advantages of a sub is that the low frequencies can be difficult to localize.
 This means that you have the freedom to place the subwoofer pretty much anywhere in the room.

-The downside of this is that you might need some very long cables to get to your favored position.
+The downside is that you might need long cables to reach your favored position.

 Long cables can introduce noise in an audio signal – and they can be difficult to hide if you want to keep your room looking clean and tidy.

-Fortunately, there are several solutions these days for making a wireless connection to your subwoofer.
+Fortunately, several solutions exist for making a wireless connection to your subwoofer.

 The SVS SoundPath Wireless Audio Adapter is one simple solution to this problem.